tsuru/tsuru/docs/faq.rst

 When you bind your application into a service, most likely you'll need to communicate with that service in some way.
-Services can export environment variables by telling Tsuru what they need, so whenever you bind your application with a service, its api can return environment variables for Tsuru to export on your application's units.
+Services can export environment variables by telling Tsuru what they need, so whenever you bind your application with a service, its API can return environment variables for Tsuru to export on your application's units.

 How does the quota system works?